tomcookedeveloper/solfetta/README.md

 You can add Solfetta to your home screen like any other web page and this will give you a more app-like experience with more space used for the app and no browser controls appearing.

 Solfetta is open source under the MIT license.
+It uses the [https://github.com/g200kg/webaudio-tinysynth](webaudio-tinysynth library) for its sounds.

 Solfetta uses no cookies.
 Settings are stored using browser local storage.